msterkowiec/AMTL/README.md

   or better something like this, though for sure it would be cumbersome as hell: amt::int8_t c = ((std::make_signed<decltype(a)>::type)a) - b;
   That's why the following macros are available: AMT_CAST_TO_SIGNED(x) and AMT_CAST_TO_UNSIGNED(x) - what's important, they are currently defaulted just to "x" if AMTL feature is off (if amt_config.h leaves __AMT_RELEASE_WITH_ASSERTS__ undefined)

+# Origin

+It may be worth adding a few words about project origin.
+As said, its idea sprang in the middle of April 2021 - during bug fixing of a piece of software that solves chess moremovers (it's been developed "after hours" for quite many years and treated as very well tested - large test suite, "robust", "reliable" etc. etc.)
+However this time I was a bit lazy and didn't want to put too much effort into finding out the cause of some thread synchronization issue.
+AMTL, or more exactly some initial class, showed the exact two places in code and exact two threads that clashed.
+I must admit I was impressed by the result - practically with no effort I had it solved (AMTL, like a good teacher, showed me: "here and here you have a sync issue").
+There was no alternative but to try to continue this...
+BTW: since then, AMTL showed me about 10 other issues (about half of them multithreading/sync issues, another half was integer overflow that had been unnoticed earlier - somehow all the tests had been passing...)

+# Hopes

+Like in the song by Pink Floyd, the hopes are quite high : ) First of all, AMTL seems to have a potential to make C++ software much better tested and much more robust - and, thus, save time, money and maybe even lives (depending on kind of software).
+Eventually a similar solution might/should become a part of standard library - and become switchable by some macro - without need to use symbols from amt namespace any more.